Guide to Buying a Digital Camera

 of the lens by the FOV of the sensor to determine this (200mm x 1.5 =

-The upshot of this is that using a camera with a sensor smaller than full frame means that any lens used on it will have an effective focal length longer different than that of the stated size of the lens.
-A Canon S120 camera has a sensor that is much smaller (1/1.7") than that of a full frame camera.
+The upshot of this is that when using a camera with a sensor smaller than full frame means that any lens used on it will have an effective focal length longer different than that of the stated size of the lens.
+A Canon S120 camera (a small point-n-shoot camera) has a sensor that is much smaller (1/1.7") than that of a full frame camera.
 The FOV (Field of View) of a sensor its size is 4.6.
 The actual size of the zoom lens on it is 5.2 - 26mm in length.
 The effective length is 24 - 120mm given its FOV multiplier (i.e. 5.2mm x 4.6 = 24mm and 26mm x 4.6 = 120mm).

 Cameras with fixed (non-interchangeable) lenses on them generally advertise their lenses in terms of their effective focal length in full frame (35mm film) terms.
 The Canon S120 mentioned above would generally list 24 - 120mm as the length of its lens in advertisements even though it is actually 5.2 - 26mm in length.
 Listing all fixed lens cameras this ways allows us to compare lenses on the same (35mm / full frame) terms regardless of the size of the sensor in the camera.

 Previously I wrote that there were two categories of cameras, those with

 lenses.
 While this is true, there are other ways to

 Among fixed lens cameras some categories are based upon size, some are based upon the type of lens they have attached to them and some are based upon their image sensor size.
 Just to confuse matters there are cameras that are members of a multiple of these subcategories.